lgigip/F1-Strategy-Decision-Engine/README.md

 ![Nominal pit strategy](figures/nominal_pit_strategy.png)

-The optimisation curve is approximately U-shaped, showing that:
+The optimisation curve is approximately U-shaped, showing that:\

-- stopping earlier increases the length of the final stint
+- stopping earlier increases the length of the final stint\
-- stopping later increases the time spent on the ageing first set
+- stopping later increases the time spent on the ageing first set\
 - the minimum represents the balance between these effects

 ### Interpretation of Pit Loss

 Every candidate strategy within the optimisation window contains exactly one pit stop, of **22s**.

-The constant **22 s pit loss** therefore shifts all one-stop strategies by the same amount and does **not** determine which candidate pit lap is fastest.
+This constant **22 s pit loss** therefore shifts all one-stop strategies by the same amount and does **not** determine which candidate pit lap is fastest.
 This becomes relevant when comparing strategies containing different numbers of stops.

 ---

 ## 8. Strategy Robustness Under Degradation Uncertainty

 A deterministic optimum does not quantify confidence in the decision.
 To investigate robustness, a Monte Carlo analysis is performed using **5,000 scenarios**.

 The validated cross-driver standard deviation: